 Turns out there was a “Demon Twink” out there all along.
 He was just hiding in a previously believed to be lost film that had stopped circulating in the corners of gay adult films for almost four decades.

-J.C.
-Cricket’s Sex Demon has gotten a two-city release in Los Angeles and this Halloween weekend at New York’s Spectacle Theater with a digitized scan of a recently recovered print after never being reproduced on video after its short shelf-life at gay theaters in the late 1970s.
+Following screenings in Los Angeles and New York in 2021, J.C.
+Cricket’s Sex Demon plays Manhattan’s IFC Center this October 27th and 28th as part of the late night The Red Eye series (plus showings in Seattle, Kansas City, Dallas, and San Francisco – see below for details), with a digitized scan of a recently recovered print after never being reproduced on video after its short shelf-life at gay theaters in the late 1970s.
 The film is the gay porn loose remake of William Friedkin’s The Exorcist and while there’s no prosthetic head spinning, levitation, or pea soup vomiting, this film is just as disturbing, discomforting, and frightening as the horror classic.
 Cricket’s film is audacious and miraculous in its ingenuity, while also getting really under your skin with its intensity.
 Sex Demon is unforgettable.

 While there were other gay adult films from this period like Peter de Rome’s extremely unsettling The Destroying Angel and Michael Zen’s eerie gallery of the bizarre Falconhead that intersected art, horror, and all-male pornography, the low-budget jagged, grime of Cricket’s Sex Demon adds a sense of texture and spirit that feels more unsafe than those films.
 The allure of the fact that this film was found (although not completely rescued with part of the opening credits missing) adds a kind of mystique to it.
 Almost like finding a demonic amulet in a Christopher Street antique shop.